Skip to content

 avg(cpu_usage{instance="server1"}[30m]) - avg(cpu_usage{instance="server2"}[30m] offset 1h)avg(cpu_usage{instance=$var}[30m]) - avg(cpu_usage{instance=$var}[30m] offset $var)12,421Alerts

-This example shows how two similar queries are grouped into one pattern, making it easier to see total usage.
+This example groups two similar queries into one pattern, making total usage easier to see.

 Interpreting results